 Community COVID Survey

-Several months ago, we conducted a community coronavirus survey and now, nearly a year into the ongoing pandemic, we want to check in once more to learn how you and your family are managing.
-Even if you completed the previous survey, we hope you will take it again to update us on how the situation may have changed for you since the start of the new year.
+You may have taken a community coronavirus survey several months ago.
+Now, a year into the ongoing pandemic, community partners are checking in once more to learn how you and your family are managing.
+Even if you completed the previous survey, we ask you to take it again to update us on how the situation may have changed for you since the start of the new year.

-The information you share will be used to help the City of Worthington and other organizations serving the greater Worthington area to understand the continuing impact of the coronavirus outbreak on the people in our community.
+The information you share in the second round of this survey will continue to help organizations serving the greater Worthington area to understand the ongoing impact of the coronavirus outbreak on the people in our community.
 Your responses, along with the responses of others in our community, will help us to identify current areas of need and continue to guide our response to this ongoing crisis.